 Personally, I would rather purchase a massage gun that was built for that purpose.

-Many massage guns have different settings and speeds.
+Many massage guns even have different settings and speeds.
 This allows you to customize your massage routine and can help you compensate for various particularly painful areas.

 With a foam roller, you have to leave super painful areas alone or work on their sides since it’s difficult to adjust the pressure you use on the muscle groups.